 - 84.1 The collection of information is subject to existing privacy legislation and principles. - 84.2 Details sought are limited to those necessary to establish risk of COVID-19 or to contact trace if anyone involved in the visit tests positive to COVID-19.
-While an incursion on privacy, it should not be an arbitrary incursion because only the details required to establish risk and contact trace are sought. - Moreover, the increase in elective surgery as COVID-19 hospitalisations decrease permits healthcare workers to maintain their right to a private life as it pertains to attending, forming relationships at, and developing their identity at the workplace. - Having regard to those matters, and the other matters set out in the Statement of Reasons, the restrictions imposed by the Order are not arbitrary.
+While an incursion on privacy, it should not be an arbitrary incursion because only the details required to establish risk and contact trace are sought. - Having regard to those matters, and the other matters set out in the Statement of Reasons, the restrictions imposed by the Order are not arbitrary.